E3-JSI/.github/profile/README.md

 ![Department for Artificial Intelligence][ailab-icon-light]
 ![Department for Artificial Intelligence][ailab-icon-dark]

 The [Department for Artificial Intelligence][ailab], at the [Jožef Stefan Institute][jsi] in Slovenia, is concerned mainly with research and development in information technologies with emphasis on artificial intelligence.
-The main research areas are: (a) data analysis with emphasis on text, web and cross-modal data, (b) scalable real-time data analysis, (c) visualization of complex data, (d) semantic technologies, (e) language technologies.
+The main research areas are:
+- data analysis with emphasis on text,
+- web and cross-modal data,
+- scalable real-time data analysis,
+- visualization of complex data,
+- semantic technologies,
+- language technologies.

 <!-- icons -->